 A blogging platform without enough plugins is just not right.
 The blogging business is getting competitive day by day and you need to have few outstanding plugins to move your blog to the next level.

-How about a blogging platform which you can customize like anything and also it’s easy to use but you cant optimize it?
-A under optimized blog is of no use.
+How about a blogging platform that you can customize like anything and also it’s easy to use but you cant optimize it?
+An under-optimized blog is of no use.
 You will have to optimize your blog for speed and SEO.
 Without these you cant rank on Google.
-So look for a platform which offers you the optimization option.
+So look for a platform that offers you the optimization option.

 When you start a blog, you start from zero.
 But do your best blogging platform offers flexibility when your blog grows?
 Flexibility in terms of growth, geographical presence is very important.

 In 2019, no one likes a rigid blogging platform.
-You may start with a traditional blog but later you may like to integrate affiliate product or you may like to integrate e-commerce.
+You may start with a traditional blog but later you may like to integrate affiliate products or you may like to integrate e-commerce.
 Do your platform has this modularity?
-If you think about long term goal, modularity is a must in blogging platforms.
+If you think about long-term goal, modularity is a must in blogging platforms.

 Here comes the best part.
-If you ask Why Do you Blog?, I won’t be surprised if 99% say ? for money.
+If you ask Why Do you Blog?
+I won’t be surprised if 99% say? for money.
 It’s a fact and I can’t take the lie if you say that, I do blogging because I love to write, I do blogging because I want fame.
-So do your blogging platform offers monetization option.
+So do your blogging platform offers a monetization option.

 Monetization can be through advertisement, paid articles, selling affiliate products or service.
 Your best blogging platform should offer all source of monetization option.